jahrik/home_lab/ghost/stories/2u_mini_itx_zfs_nas_docker_build_part_02.md

 # The 2U Mini-ITX ZFS NAS Docker build - Part 2 of 2

-In [part 1 of this story](https://homelab.business/the-2u-mini-itx-zfs-nas-docker-build/), I give a price listing of all the hardware that went into the new 2U Docker host and pictures of how it all went together.
+In [part 1 of this story](https://homelab.business/the-2u-mini-itx-zfs-nas-docker-build/), I give a price listing of all the hardware that went into the new 2U NAS/Docker host and pictures of how it all went together.
 With it up and running, I'd like to document the installation process here.

 ## OS